Drennan98/History-of-the-Ryder-Cup/README.md

 - I confirmed that the navigation, header and social media links all work as intended.

-- The social media icons link to the actual Ryder Cup accounts which I thought added more authenticity.
+- The social media icons link to the official Ryder Cup accounts which I thought added more authenticity.

-- I confirmed tha the form cannot be filled out unless every field is filled.
+- I confirmed that the form cannot be filled out unless every field is filled.

 ## Bugs